codesharedot/nexo-price-gnome-ticket/README.md

-# qtum price gnome ticket
+# decred price gnome ticket

-Gnome 3 desktop ticker for qtum price with Python and argos.
-Rename to qtum.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for decred price with Python and argos.
+Rename to decred.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org